 SW REV CHECK FAIL : [ABOOT]FUSED 5 > BINARY 4

 Note that “ABOOT” means the Android bootloader.
 This is a small, critical piece of software that kicks off everything else when you start the phone.
+The yellow-highlighted number in the above picture is in fact the bootloader version!

 This firmware change didn’t trip the Knox warranty fuse.
 It’s because all US-market Samsung S7 phones are hardware-identical: the only difference between Sprint, AT&T, unlocked, etc. S7s are the software!
-All Samsung or carrier-issued firmware types, intended for the US market, are Samsung-authorized on any Samsung S7.
+All Samsung- or carrier-issued firmware types, intended for the US market, are Samsung-authorized on any Samsung S7.

 Back to the story: When you install firmware on Android phones, you are installing four pieces of software: the bootloader, modem (handles the cell network communications), Android core software, and carrier- and region-specific Android customizations.
 It turns out this version lockout doesn’t stop you from installing older modem software.
 Due to my determination, I managed to install older SM-G930U (unlocked) modem software.
-I was still on current-version SM-G930P (Sprint-branded) for the rest.
+I was still on current-version SM-G930P (Sprint-branded) for everything else.
 Because of that version mismatch, I got security warnings:

 The phone still worked fine.